Akella17/EnhanceNet/README.md

 Fully convolutional network architecture for 4x super-resolution which only learns the residual between the bicubic interpolation of the input and the ground truth.
 USes 3×3 convolution kernels, 10 residual blocks and RGB images (c = 3).

-### Training Objective
+### Training Settings
-Perceptual Loss and  automated texture synthesis
+Adversarial training with an objective automated texture synthesis and perceptual loss.